Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 "Intercompany Loan" means any loan provided by the Corporation to a wholly owned subsidiary provided that such loan is subordinated to the repayment of this Note on terms reasonably acceptable to the Holder.

-"IQ Investment Agreement" means the investment agreement entered into as of the date hereof between the Corporation and Investissement Québec.
+"IQ Investment Agreement" means the investment agreement entered into as of the date hereof between the Corporation and the Holder.

 "Liens" means any hypothec, resolutely right, title retention arrangement, other security agreement, trust or arrangement having the effect of creating a security in property for the payment of any debt, liability or obligation; servitude, right of way, usufruct, superficies, emphyteusis, other dismemberment of the right of ownership, interest in property or the production or profits therefrom (themselves including any royalty, stream or other participation interest in minerals or graphite products), and survey or title defects.